FaureAlexis/intra-epitech-client/README.md

 If you want to contribute to this project, feel free to fork it and submit a pull request.
 I will review it as soon as possible.
 If you have any questions, you can contact me by email at [alexis.faure@epitech.eu](mailto:alexis.faure@epitech.eu).

+You can also open an issue if you find a bug or if you have a feature request.

 ### Run tests

 ```npm test```